How to choose the music for your wedding ceremony?

 Creating your playlist

-Start compiling a playlist of songs that remind you of your other half and get them to do the same – within no time you’ll have a fabulously feel good selection to choose from together.
+Melissa will send you her repertoire list, from which you can select your favourite songs.
+You can also start to compile a playlist of songs that remind you of your other half and get them to do the same.
 Or surprise each other by choosing songs for different parts of the ceremony and not telling the other one, so they hear it for the first time on the day!